zhj930924/reflections/lesson_2_reflections.md

 change?

     I can make sure whatever goes into the staging area before each commit is grouped together logically.

 What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?

     Branches allow me to develop an experimental feature or create a different version of the project without affecting the operational version of the project.
 I can either discard the changes I made in the alternative version or merge them into the main version.

 How do the diagrams help you visualize the branch structure?

+    Diagrams help me to visualize the commits in each branch, starting and end commit of each branch and the reachablity of a particular commit.

 What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?